Frequently Asked Questions

 Our most asked questions about becoming a Shared Living provider to care for individuals with disabilities in your home.

-Shared Living providers offer individuals with developmental and/or intellectual disabilities intensive social and independent living skills training in a family setting.
-Individuals living with a Shared Living provider help to determine their own goals for habilitation and independence.
-Additionally, individuals receiving Shared Living services may have a mental health diagnosis and/or severe behavioral impairments that need to be addressed through therapy, behavioral management strategies, or other means that the team deems necessary.
+Shared Living Providers offer individuals with developmental and/or intellectual disabilities intensive social and independent living skills training in a family setting.
+Individuals living with a Shared Living Provider help determine their own goals for habilitation and independence.
+In some cases, individuals receiving Shared Living services may also have a mental health diagnosis or significant behavioral challenges that require therapy, behavioral strategies or other supports as recommended by the care team.
+Shared Living Providers also provide transportation to appointments to help individuals follow through on recommendations from medical or mental health professionals.

-Additionally, you will need to provide copies of the following: your driver’s license, current car insurance, homeowner or renter’s insurance, completed E-Verify, and training certificates.
+You will also need to provide copies of the following: your driver’s license, current car insurance, homeowner or renter’s insurance, completed E-Verify and training certificates.

 The rest of the process includes:

-- Formal Trainings: Once you have completed the online quizzes with 100% accuracy, KVC’s Training Coordinator will arrange for you to attend the following trainings: MANDT (a two-day training on crisis de-escalation and relationship building), Medication Aide Training, and CPR/First Aid/Universal Precautions.
+After you complete the online quizzes with 100% accuracy, KVC’s Training Coordinator will arrange for you to attend the following trainings: MANDT (a two-day training on crisis de-escalation and relationship building), Medication Aide Training and CPR/First Aid/Universal Precautions.

-- Home Visit – Walkthrough/Interview: Once all training is complete, a KVC Licensing Specialist will visit your home to conduct a walkthrough and interview to better assess your strengths, limitations, physical environment, experience, knowledge of the client population and support needs.
+Once all training is complete, a KVC Licensing Specialist will visit your home to conduct a walkthrough and interview to assess your strengths, limitations, physical environment, experience, knowledge of the client population and support needs.

-Everyone living in your home must undergo an initial background check and then annually.
-You will also need to meet all the Nebraska Department of Health and Human Services certification requirements and complete the required training program.
-If you are married, both partners must complete training as well as anyone else living in the home that plans to have a caregiver role.
+Everyone living in your home must complete an initial background check and then annually.
+You will also need to meet all Nebraska Department of Health and Human Services certification requirements and complete the required training program.

-If you have a criminal history or history of child abuse and/or neglect, the Nebraska Department of Health and Human Services regulations will determine if your criminal history allows or prohibits certification.
-If you have been convicted of a felony involving abuse and/or neglect of a child, spousal abuse, a crime against a child/children, or a crime of violence you are ineligible to be a Shared Living provider.
-A person who is identified as a perpetrator on the Central Registry or equivalent in any state is ineligible to be a Shared Living provider.
+However, individuals convicted of a felony involving abuse or neglect of a child, spousal abuse, a crime against a child or children, or a crime of violence are not eligible to become Shared Living Providers.
+Additionally, anyone listed as a perpetrator on the Central Registry or an equivalent registry in any state is ineligible to provide Shared Living services.

 Shared Living Providers need: